Best student credit cards 2018

 Quite simply, a credit card is a tool for delaying payment for the stuff you buy.
 The credit card company lends you the money, and you pay them back at a later date, typically with additional interest.
 As with most loans, the amount of interest you pay increases depending on how long you take to repay.

-But, pick the best credit card and it could be 0% for several weeks or even months, and this can help with budgeting.
+But, pick the best credit card and it could be 0% for several weeks (or even months), which in turn helps with budgeting.
 There are other key benefits too, as we'll explore below, without neglecting the pitfalls.

 What's on this page?

-We're not yolking – credit cards have their benefits.
-Here are just four:
+We're not yolking – credit cards can be cracking.
+Here are just four reasons why they're eggcellent:

 - They can improve your credit score if you manage them well.
-You'll need a decent credit history to get financial products – such as a mortgage – later on.
+You'll need a decent credit history to get financial products – such as a mortgage – later on in life.
 The better your score, the better the deals you'll be offered.

 - Pay for items costing over £100 with a credit card and Section 75 protection means the credit card company will refund you if something goes wrong.
 You can even just pay a deposit by credit card to be eligible to claim for things like repairs, a retailer going bust, non-delivery, cancellation and fraud.